 On several occasions rabbis in Orthodox, Conservative and Reform Judaism worked to heal rifts in the Jewish community.
-If more people know about these hopeful enterprises, it may inspire our own generation to restore Jewish unity
+If more people know about these enterprises, it may inspire our own generation to help restore Jewish unity

-For over 2,000 years Jews have been unified by identify: One is a Jew if their mother is a Jew, or if they convert to Judaism.
-Basic conversion requirements are that a bet din (court of 3) witness that a convert has been instructed in the basics of Jewish faith and practice, and then:
+For over 2,000 years Jews have been unified by agreed-upon standards of identify: A person is Jewish if their mother is halakhically Jew, or if they convert to Judaism according to halakhah.
+The basic conversion requirements are that a bet din (court of 3) witness that a convert has been instructed in the basics of Jewish faith and practice, and then:

 - Immersion (tevilah) in a mikveh (ritual bath)

 - Understanding and acceptance of the Jewish faith.

-The beth din then issues a Shtar Giur (“Certificate of Conversion”), certifying that the person is now part of the Jewish people.
-Also see The mikveh as a way to solve conversion problems
+The beth din then issues a Shtar Giur (“Certificate of Conversion”) certifying that the person is now part of the Jewish people.